Skip to content

 using System.IO;

-// we read a binary file (bin) and store its contents in a text file (text)
+// read a binary bin file and store its contents in a text file (text)

-// the binary file has a structure of string, int
+// the binary file has a structure string, int

-// the text file contains lines in the format name: age
+// the text file has lines of the form name: age

 // logs is a text log file